Will Fox News pay the price for giving a platform to Trump’s election lies?

 Fox News gave Trump’s 2020 election lies a platform.
 Is the right-wing network about to pay the price?

-A closely-watched case in Delaware could give jurors a rare chance to decide if the right-wing network is responsible for statements about a voting machine company which was thrust into the centre of bogus 2020 election claims.
+A closely-watched case in Delaware will give jurors a rare chance to decide if the network is responsible for statements about a voting machine company thrust into the centre of bogus 2020 election claims.
 Alex Woodward reports from Wilmington

 In the aftermath of the 2020 presidential election, the most-watched cable news network in the US gave Donald Trump and his allies a platform for their false claims that it was rigged against him.